Top 10 shore excursions Sweden and Norway

 The long, slow arrival at the port of Flåm is breathtaking.
 You will want to be up on the top deck of your cruise ship to experience this.

 Take the excursion that enables you to ride the Flåm Railway.
-It’s a 20km long railway line that takes you to the town of Myrdal, 864 meters above sea level.
+It’s a 20km long railway line that takes you to Myrdal, 864 meters above sea level.
 It is possibly one of the prettiest rail journeys you will ever do with valley and waterfall views.

 The journey is a hair-raising 45 minutes of twists and turns around the mountain.
 Be sure to book Flåm train tickets before you leave home.
-It is such a famous train ride that it is almost impossible to buy tickets on the same day in the port.
+It is such a famous train ride that buying tickets on the same day in the port is almost impossible.

 This excursion is sometimes combined with a bus tour.
 Driving past Lake Oppheim, you will stop at Tvinde waterfall.
 Climb part of the way up to take postcard-worthy photos.
 Onwards to the viewing point from Stalheim, you will have a breathtaking view of the Nærøyvalley, the “Sugarlump” mountain.

 To get back down again, be prepared for a breathtaking drive along the hairpin bends of Stalheimskleivane.
-This is the steepest road in Norway and, indeed one of the steepest in Europe.
+This is the steepest road in Norway and one of the steepest in Europe.

 Indeed a shore excursion is not for the faint-hearted, but you’ll be so glad you did it.